jzumer/unlisp/README.md

 Those are fairly encouraging results, and there are several interesting potential next steps.
 The main questions of interest that remain are:
 - How can the language be made even smaller while retaining or increasing its expressive power?
 Forth is one way to go about it but it has its flaws from a user's perspective as stack management requires constant mental awareness.
 If forth's stack management could be automated or greatly aided, it would surely be the optimal bootstrap language.
-- Can a specific compiler generator provide a more compact codebase from which to generate the first bootstrap?
-Emphasis is on specific/non-generic: it would surely have to have preprogrammed understanding of some specific forms, such as function application, otherwise the specification of the language would just include the same amount of code as a custom compiler.
-In addition, this does not provide an obvious solution to the main contributor to code size: generated register management.
-This leads to:
 - How can effective register management be implemented concisely yet non-naively?
 Or else, how can variable management be handled efficiently in little code (this matters because of stage 1+ bootstrap, although a stage-0 like this one can simply rely on naive full-spill/full-fill "management").